runatlantis/terraform-gce-atlantis/README.md

 ### Which machine types require Hyperdisk?

-Google currently requires Hyperdisk storage for C4A, C4D, H4D, X4, M4, A4X, A4, A3 Ultra, and A3 Mega machine types.
+Google currently requires Hyperdisk storage for C4D, H4D, X4, M4, A3 Ultra, and A3 Mega machine types.
 This module detects those families automatically so the boot and persistent disks default to `hyperdisk-balanced`.
 You can still set `persistent_disk_type` or `boot_disk_type` to another Hyperdisk flavor (for example `hyperdisk-extreme`) when you need higher throughput.

+**Note:** ARM64 machine types (C4A, A4X, A4, T2A, T2D) are not supported.

 ### When sending an HTTP request, I'm receiving an ERR_EMPTY_RESPONSE error